 This means that they cannot eat anything in the food groups above.
 So, in the morning when you are ready to have your cup of coffee or tea, you'll need to re-think whether you can drink it black and unsweetened.
 Of course, you can find non-dairy sweeteners, but let's face it, it's not the same.

-Another big hurdle is breakfast.
+Prepare by finding the Whole30 breakfast recipes and keep it simple.
 A lot of people eat oatmeal, a muffin, or a bagel for breakfast.
 Guess what?
 All of these are restricted.
 This makes breakfast one of the most difficult meals to plan for when prepping your meals.

 To be successful at planning for breakfast, you need to think of breakfast as just another meal.
 When you start to think of breakfast as another meal, it opens up endless possibilities like having a salad, sausage or eggs.